The 7 Stages Of Grief And How They Affect Your Mental Health

 Anger and bargaining

 It is not uncommon for someone who is grieving to experience feelings of anger or frustration.
 Those who experience grief feel many emotions and thoughts that can be difficult to process.
-Some people may feel resentment towards the person responsible for the loss, such as a drunk driver.
+Some people may feel resentment toward the person responsible for the loss, such as a drunk driver.
 Others may have feelings of anger directed toward God or a higher power.
-Some who grieve might even experience stages of anger toward the lost loved one and may blame that person for leaving them.
+Some who grieve might even experience stages of anger toward the lost loved one and may blame that person for leaving them, which may also cause them to feel helpless.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.